-- (i) Equipment used exclusively to grind, blend or package tea, cocoa, spices or roasted coffee. - (ii) Equipment located at eating establishments which is used exclusively for preparing food for human consumption at the same establishment.
-This exemption does not apply to boilers. - (iii) Coffee roasting equipment with a manufacturer's rating of 15 pounds per hour or less. - (iv) Any bakery oven which is located at a stationary source where the combined rated heat input capacity of all bakery ovens is less than 2 million BTU per hour. - (v) Any bakery oven used exclusively to bake non-yeast-leavened products.
+(i) Equipment used exclusively to grind, blend or package tea, cocoa, spices, dried flowers or roasted coffee.

+- (ii) Equipment located at eating establishments which is used exclusively for preparing food for human consumption at the same establishment.
+This exemption does not apply to boilers. - (iii) Coffee roasting equipment with a manufacturer's rating of 15 pounds per hour or less. - (iv) Any bakery oven which is located at a stationary source where the combined rated heat input capacity of all bakery ovens is less than 2 million BTU per hour. - (v) Any bakery oven used exclusively to bake non-yeast-leavened products. - (vi) Equipment used to crush and/or ferment grapes to produce wine. - (vii) Equipment used to brew beer at breweries that produce less than one million gallons of beer per year.
+This exemption does not apply to boilers.